 Since its viral opening in 1999, The Matrix has become a very useful frame of reference (I’m talking here about the first episode in the trilogy).
 It is useful because it uses incisive metaphors in its bold critique of the system and because most young progressives have seen it at least once.
 The Matrix makes it possible to discuss key revolutionary concepts in a striking and accessible way.
-I’ll focus for now on two of these important metaphors and their significance to the nascent movement for revolutionary democracy in the US.
+I’ll focus for now on two of these important metaphors and their significance to the nascent movement for revolutionary democracy in the

 Neo: Free from what?